Endocrinology

 • Mechanism: Rapid correction of hyponatraemia (or rapid rise in Na during HHS treatment).

-• Target: Limit Sodium rise to <10 mmol/L in 24 hours.
+• Target: Limit Sodium rise to less than 10 mmol/L in 24 hours.

 • Presentation: Delayed (2-6 days).
 Quadriparesis, Dysarthria, Dysphagia, "Locked-in Syndrome".